marcoagpegoraro/marco_blog_hugo/content/posts/my-car-a-2017-toyota-etios/index.md

 - When I turn on the lights, the instrument cluster gets dimmer to be easily visible at night.
 But when it's day, I can't see anything because it is too dark.
 - Cruise control works well only on flat highways.
 When driving through hills, the RPM fluctuates a lot.
 - The car doesn't automatically lock the doors when i start driving; i have to manually press the lock button to secure all the doors.
 - There's an annoying beep when I'm not wearing a seat belt.
 I get it—it's for safety—but sometimes i just want to drive to the gym near my house.
-And when it's time to drive back home, I don't wanna put wear the seat belt because my back hurts from training (which proves that the car has a sensor detecting when I'm moving, but instead of using it to lock the doors, it only triggers the seat belt warning).
+And when it's time to drive back home, I don't wanna wear the seat belt because my back hurts from training (which proves that the car has a sensor detecting when I'm moving, but instead of using it to lock the doors, it only triggers the seat belt warning).
 - Wind noise is very loud when driving on the highway.

 ## Do I recommend the 2017 Toyota Etios?